-Unsuccessful Attacks: If the attack is allowed to run completely and fails, try slowing down the interval between attacks and restarting the attack.
+Unsuccessful Attacks and general troubleshooting: If the attack is allowed to run completely and fails, try slowing down the interval between attacks and restarting the attack.
+You may also want to completely disconnect and reconnect the iP-BOX and restart the phone.
 Also, if you used the software through the device for the original attack, try re-running the attack with the box only, or visa-versa.
-Remember, any changes you make in the settings for the test in the software must be sent to the box to be applied.
+Any changes you make in the settings for the test in the software must be sent to the box to be applied when the box is run in a stand-alone manner.
+If the test appears to be working but the device is not vibrating with each pass code attempt, it is likely that the attack will fail, so this is an early indication that adjustments to the tool set up are likely required for success.